 We often find ourselves needing to undo or revert a commit while using Git, whether it's to roll back to a particular point in time or revert a particularly troublesome commit.

 In this tutorial, we'll go through the most common commands to undo and revert commits in Git.
 We'll also demonstrate the subtle differences in the way these commands function.

-To start with, we're able to review the state of a project at a particular commit by using the git checkout command.
+To start, we can review the state of a project at a particular commit by using the git checkout command.
 We can review the history of a Git repository by using the git log command.
-Each commit has a unique SHA-1 identifying hash, which we're able to use with git checkout in order to revisit any commit in the timeline.
+Each commit has a unique SHA-1 identifying hash, which we can use with git checkout in order to revisit any commit in the timeline.

 In this example, we'll revisit a commit that has an identifying hash of e0390cd8d75dc0f1115ca9f350ac1a27fddba67d:

 git checkout e0390cd8d75dc0f1115ca9f350ac1a27fddba67d

 Our working directory will now match the exact state of our specified commit.
 Thus, we can view the project in its historical state and edit files without worrying about losing the current project state.
 Nothing we do here saves to the repository.
 We call this a detached HEAD state.

 We can use git checkout on locally modified files to restore them to their working copy versions.